-The Charing Cross Symposium (CX), first took place in 1978 at Charing Cross Hospital, Hammersmith, London and has by now become the longest running vascular and endovascular symposium in Europe and one of the largest in the world.
+The Charing Cross Symposium (CX) first took place in 1978 at Charing Cross Hospital, Hammersmith, London, and has gone on to become the longest running vascular and endovascular symposium in Europe as well as one of the largest such meetings in the world.

 London (UK) has been the host city of CX ever since.
 Until 1998, the symposium was held at Charing Cross Hospital, and between 1999 and 2012 at Imperial College.
-In 2013, it moved to National Hall, Olympia, and in 2014 to Olympia Grand.
+In 2013, it moved to Olympia London’s National Hall, and in 2014 to Olympia London’s Grand Hall.

 The first CX had 100 attendees.
-In 2017, the Charing Cross Symposium – Consensus Update had 4,125 participants, from 84 countries, making it a leading global event.
+In 2018, the Charing Cross Symposium – Controversies Update had more than 4,000 participants, from 86 countries, making it a leading global event.

 The Charing Cross Symposium raises vascular and endovascular controversies so that a world-class faculty challenges the available evidence in order to reach a consensus after discussion with an expert audience.
 This forms a three-year cycle.
-Controversies will be discussed in 2018.
+Challenges will be discussed in 2019.

 All Charing Cross Symposia are distinguished by a unique and logical programme, which focuses on identifying evidence for optimal vascular disease management from head to toe, catering for all vascular specialists.